aaishahaslam/projects/project3/index.md

+# LLY Acquisition
+(in progress)

 ## This group project is an analysis of Eli Lilly and Company's acquisition on DICE Therapeutics, a biotech company in South San Francisco in Summer 2023.
-It includes the earnings impact from a stock vs cash transaction (in progress)
+It includes the earnings impact from a stock vs cash transaction

 ### Target and Acquirer Background